 • Mucus: Patients with respiratory conditions may produce excess mucus, which nurses may need to suction or assist with expectorating.

-Dealing with bodily fluids is an inherent part of nursing.
+Dealing with bodily fluids is an important part of providing patient care.
 It requires a strong stomach, a professional demeanor, and a commitment to maintaining patient dignity.
-Nurses must approach these tasks with compassion and respect, recognizing that patients may feel vulnerable or embarrassed when requiring assistance with intimate care needs.
+Nurses clean up poop, and sometimes the tasks are shared with certified nursing assistants (CNAs), who are also responsible for helping with stool and other bodily fluids.

 The Importance of Cleaning Poop